polypheny/Polypheny-JDBC-Driver/README.md

 # Polypheny JDBC Driver

-This repository contains a standards-compliant JDBC driver for Polypheny.
+This repository contains s JDBC driver for Polypheny.
+It utilizes the *Prism query interface* deployed with every instance of Polypheny by default.
+The driver adheres to the JDBC 4.2 standard, ensuring compatibility with Java applications, including those written in Scala and Kotlin, as well as tools like DataGrip.

+This driver is compatible with JVM version 8 or higher.

 ## Getting Started